jo3-l/notes/chem/measurement/interpreting-graphs.md

 A \propto D^2
 $$

-Thus we can choose to "straighten out" the line by instead plotting $A$ vs $D^2$.
+Then we can choose to "straighten out" the line by instead plotting $A$ vs $D^2$.
 Compare:

 ![[graphing-20220928.17.05.46.excalidraw | 350]]